caldito/dotfiles/README.md

 * vim
 * zsh

-I'm currently using Arch but I also enjoy using Debian based distros so I hope to port the instructions below to them.
+I'm currently using Ubuntu and MacOS but there are also instructions for Arch since I've used it for some time.
+Not all the OS setup is automated because I don't changes distros often, my heavy distrohopping phase has ended for now :)

 ## Usage
-This dotfiles are meant to be managed using stow.
+These dotfiles are meant to be managed using stow.
 ```
 stow -t $HOME program-name
 ```